tagtag

 Derailments

 A derailment can occur when a train’s wheels or bearings detach from the rail tracks, leaving the engineer unable to control the train.
-A derailment may be caused by excessive speeds, overly sharp turns, or defective rails, for example, and can lead to a crash that’s catastrophic for passengers and employees on board.
+A derailment may be caused by excessive speeds, overly sharp turns, or defective rails, for example, and can lead to a catastrophic crash for passengers and employees.

 Hard Couplings (between trains)